-I use three different finishes for my turned work, and those are determined by the function of the piece being made.
-Pieces that I make are basically used for display or utility, and the finish has to meet the needs of that purpose.
-As a side note, I do not use coloration (other than ebonizing) on my turned work.
+I use three different types of wood finishes for my turned work.
+The function of the piece determines which finish I use.
+I make pieces used for display and utility, thus the finish has to meet the needs of those purposes.
+Recently I have begun experimenting with paint to develop other decorative effects.
+Although, as a general rule, I do not use coloration (other than a limited amount of ebonizing) on my turned work.

 I consider utility pieces to be any turnings exposed to repetitive usage.
 They require a durable food safe wood finish that can be reapplied easily.
 A salad bowl finish is a good example of wood finish for these items.
 Traditionally these types of wood finishes have been wiping oils.
 Specifically, mineral oil for woodwork, raw oils (i.e. Tung, linseed, olive, walnut, grapeseed, etc.), Tung oil finish, Danish oil, and Boiled Linseed Oil, etc.

 I prefer Mike Mahoney’s Walnut oil finish and his oil wax finish.
 This walnut oil is a natural penetrating oil that soaks into the grain and hardens as it dries.
 It does not evaporate like other food safe-finishes (i.e. mineral oil) so it requires less reapplication over time.
 The oil wax finish is a blend of walnut oil, beeswax, and carnauba wax that provide additional protection and luster to the piece.
 The combination of these two produces produces a satin sheen.
 A satin sheen is more desirable as it diminishes the effects of wear and age.

 There are two schools of thought regarding food safe wood finish.
 The first is that any finish once cured is food safe.
 The other is that no finish that contains driers, solvents, petrochemicals, etc. is food safe.
 Consequently, the later excludes nearly all wood finishes other than raw oils.